braze-inc/braze-docs/_docs/_user_guide/getting_started/users_segments.md

 ### Parts of a user profile

 By understanding user profiles, you can gain insights into your audience and engage with them on a personalized and targeted level.
-A user's profile contains a lot of information, but here are some of the key parts of a user profile:
+A user's profile contains a lot of information, but here are some of the key parts:

 - **User Identifier:** Each user profile is uniquely identified by a user ID, called an `external_id`.
 This identifier allows Braze to track and associate user data across different channels and devices, providing a unified view of each user's interactions with your brand.
 - [Attributes](#attributes)**:** These are specific pieces of information about the user, such as their name, age, location, or any other demographic information.
 You can use these attributes to segment your audience and personalize your messaging.